 Where can travel take you?

 Travel is a business support tool.
-It is not the central objective of most organizations.
+It is not the central objective of most organisations.
 Travel managers are often isolated and unlikely to be in direct contact with key decision-makers.

 Being the only one doing something means most colleagues probably don’t even know what you do.
 How many in your company think that your job is only about finding suitable flights and hotel rooms or something to complain about if your boss provides a clunky Online Booking Tool?